daxmawal/StarPU-Inference-Server/docs/tracing.md

-# Perfetto Trace Guide
+# Tracing Guide (Perfetto & StarPU FXT)

-This guide explains how to generate `batching_trace.json`, understand its contents, and inspect it with the Perfetto UI.
+This guide explains how to generate `batching_trace.json`, understand its contents, inspect it with the Perfetto UI, and capture StarPU FXT traces.
 Enable tracing only during benchmarks or local debugging sessions.

-## 1. Enable the JSON trace
+## 1. Enable the batching JSON trace

 Tracing is disabled by default.
 Enable it in the `batching` section of your model configuration: